digitalbazaar/vc-playground-docs/developers/playgroundfaq.md

 In this example, the `interact` field describes the type and URL of the `/exchanges` endpoint.
 The `type` is an `UnmediatedPresentationService2021`, which is outlined in the [VC-API spec](https://w3c-ccg.github.io/vc-api/#exchange-examples).

-The CHAPI Playground implementation follows the general pattern, via the following spcific steps (with example data):
+The VC Playground implementation follows the general pattern, via the following spcific steps (with example data):

-**Step 1**: CHAPI Playground sends a DID Auth Request (VPR) over CHAPI to the wallet.
-This includes an `interact` field that specifies an `/exchanges` endpoint on the CHAPI Playground.
+**Step 1**: VC Playground sends a DID Auth Request (VPR) over CHAPI to the wallet.
+This includes an `interact` field that specifies an `/exchanges` endpoint on the VC Playground.
 ```json
 {
   "query": {